philipellisis/csd-docs/docs/PinOne/Configuring/plunger.md

 ## Plunger Quick Release

 This setting will cause the plunger to immediately move from the held position to minimum position when released.
-This should be turned on for accurate VPX plunger release.
+This should be turned on and set to approximately 150ms delay for accurate VPX plunger release.
 When turning this on, you also need to ensure to set the `Plunger button` to the same button that is set for the `launch button` in the config tool:

 ![image](../img/vpx2.png)